-Our Engineering and Management program addresses students who intend to work for international companies in functions which require both, an engineering background as well as a thorough understanding of management practices.
+Our Engineering and Management programme addresses students who intend to work for international companies in functions which require both an engineering background as well as a thorough understanding of management practices.

 The studies also prepare students for international projects and positions.
 Specific modules such as “intercultural studies”, “selected topics in international management” and a second foreign language are part of the curriculum.

 Students gain further international exposure by studying abroad at one of our partner universities.
 Internships, which are scheduled during the 5th semester, help to gain work experience as well as business contacts which may lead to future employment.
 Last-but-no-least, lectures are taught in Englisch - the language of international business.
 While attending lectures taught in the English language, students are encouraged to learn German as their foreign language (courses scheduled during semesters 1, 2 and 3).

 Mechanical Design 1

 Application period for the winter semester is May 2nd to July 15th.